the-butterfly-effect/tbe/index.md

 Other Linux            |  TBD   |  TBD.sh (self extracting archive)
 Windows                |  TBD   |  TBD.exe

-_if you are a packager and want to add TBE to a distribution or build for another platform, do not hesitate to contact the developers_
+_if you are a packager and want to add TBE to a distribution or build for_ _another platform, do not hesitate to [contact the developers](#BugsFeedback)_

 ### Installation instructions

 #### Mageia

-Thanks to our developer @glixx, TBE is available directly from within Mageia!
+Thanks to packager/developer _AlexL_, TBE is available directly from within Mageia!

 #### RPM-based distributions